bmlt-enabled/temporary-closures-bmlt/README.md

 ## Use Cases

-New England Region created a format `TC - Temporary Closure` and unpublished then assigned this format to all of them.
+New England region created a format `TC - Temporary Closure` and unpublished then assigned this format to all of them.
 Then we could display just the unpublished meetings with that format using the custom query Ex. `&formats=54`.
 New England did it this way because we have some meetings that are unpublished for other reasons beside temporary closures.